WebSculptor/hardhat-template/README.md

-# HARDHAT PROJECT TEMPLATE
+# HARDHAT PROJECT TEMPLATE: SCAFFOLDING

-Since it takes a while to scarfold a new hardhat project—as we all know—I've given you this code; all you have to do is follow the instructions.
+Since it takes a while to scaffold a new hardhat project—as we all know—I've given you this code; all you have to do is follow the instructions.

 ### Clone the repo and install the neccessary packages